16th Century Stained Glass - Medieval - with Angel & Lightbox Display

 Condition

-Excellent preservation with rich coloration, stable lead framework, and clear imagery.
-Now housed in a custom lightbox, professionally fitted for display and conservation.
+Excellent preservation with vibrant coloration, stable lead framework, and clear imagery.
+The panel is now housed in a custom lightbox frame designed for safe display and illumination.

 Panel Width: 9 in